 fbpx

-The shampoo ginger lily (Zingiber zerumbet) is a flowering herbaceous plant in the ginger family (Zingiberaceae).
-This type of ginger is typically grown for its rhizomes, which can be used in cooking and herbal medicine, and its flower-like inflorescences, which contain clear sap that can be used as a hair care product.
+The shampoo ginger lily (Zingiber zerumbet) is a flowering herbaceous plant in the ginger family Zingiberaceae.
+This plant is typically grown for both its roots and its flowers.
+Its rhizomes can be used in cooking, and its flower-like inflorescences contain clear sap that can be used as a hair care product.

 This plant is native to the tropics of Southeast Asia, including regions of India, China, Laos, Thailand, Myanmar, the Philippines, and Vietnam.
 It’s also been introduced into some warmer areas of the world, including Florida, Hawaii, the Caribbean, Madagascar, Queensland, and Fiji.

-Shampoo ginger lily (Zingiber zerumbet) is a tropical plant and can only be grown outdoors reliably in USDA Zones 10-12.
+Shampoo ginger lily (Zingiber zerumbet) is not a true “lily” plant in the botanical sense, as it is in the ginger family (Zingiberaceae) rather than the lily family (Liliaceae).
+This tropical plant and can only be grown outdoors reliably in USDA Zones 10-12.
 Gardeners in Zones 8-9 may be able to keep this plant growing outdoors if it is in a protected environment away from frost and frozen soil.

 Flower of shampoo ginger plant

 First and foremost, shampoo ginger lily requires well-draining soil and a location with partial shade or dappled sunlight.
+Harsh sun can scortch the plant (especially in a dry setting).
 Water the plant regularly, but be sure to let the soil dry out slightly between waterings.
 Overwatering can lead to root rot, so it’s important to be mindful of the moisture levels in the soil.

-Fertilize your shampoo ginger lily once a month during the growing season (spring and summer) with a balanced fertilizer.
-Avoid over-fertilizing, as this can lead to foliage growth at the expense of flowers.
+Fertilize your lilies once a month during the growing season (spring and summer) with a balanced fertilizer.
+Avoid over-fertilizing (beyond package directions), as this can lead to foliage growth at the expense of flowers or even burn the plant.

 In terms of pests, shampoo ginger lily is relatively resistant to most common plant pests.
 However, be on the lookout for mealybugs, which can be controlled with a strong spray of water or an organic insecticidal soap.